2020 SITE UNDER CONSTRUCTION

 CLASS BA - COMMUNICATION ARTS

-Lot 2: Demonstration given, recorded on videotape if possible.
+Lot 2: Demonstration given, provided on DVD

 Lot 3: Original poems

 Lot 5: Other item related to Communication Arts not listed above

 Please provide a notebook, poster, recorded performance or any other item or display that depicts your 4-H project in Performing Arts.
 Please provide a brief description of the exhibit.